 You could bring their ideas together by asking them to write each different total, and how they made it, on a strip of paper.
 Gather these strips on the board or a wall and ask the children to arrange them in numerical order.
 Draw out a list of numbers which haven't been made and ask all pairs to check that they're sure they are impossible.
 The important point here is for pupils to try to explain why these totals can't be made.
 Ask pairs to convince each other and then invite some explanations for all to hear.

 Which totals have you found so far?
 Which ladybirds made these totals?

 Some children might find it useful to have a sheet with consecutive numbers from $1$ to $29$ written on so that they can fill in ways of making each total as they go along.
 Calculators might be available, or other apparatus to support the arithmetic, for example a hundred square, numberline, Cuisenaire rods or counters/cubes.
-This document contains multiple copies of each ladybird which could be cut into cards.
+You might want to print out a sheet of ladybirds and cut these into cards for children to choose from.
 To make the task even more accessible, you could choose and create ladybirds with $2$ or $3$ spots instead.